ClaMor21/APPLYZER/README.md

 # **APPLYZER** - **APK ANALYSIS TOOL**

-APPLYZER is an open-source malware analysis tool for detection of malicious android packages (APK).
+APPLYZER is an open-source malware analysis tool for detection of malicious android packages (APK) using static and pre-static analysis techniques.

 # **Prerequisite**